ricardoalonsomx/urban-mobility/README.md

 ## City building automation
 The city is created based on a [text file](/flask/base.txt).
 The symbol definition is:
 - '^': one squared meter of street pointing to the north.
-- 'v': one squared meter of street pointing to the north.
+- 'v': one squared meter of street pointing to the south.
 - '>': one squared meter of street pointing to the east.
 - '<': one squared meter of street pointing to the west.